petercorke/sphinx-autorun/README.rst

 About this fork
 ---------------

-sphinx-contrib/autorun has been forked many times, with various periods of inactivity.
+sphinx-contrib/autorun has been forked several times, with various periods of inactivity.
 This fork was created in 2020 to fix some issues with line buffering, and added the runfirst configuration.